 Enterprise accounting software differs from small business accounting software due to the robust accounting tools offered.
 These financial management features provide a larger level of automation to the business, meaning your employees can spend less time doing menial accounting tasks such as recurring invoices/billing/purchases and late payment reminders.

-These enterprise-level accounting solutions can also allow for multiple users with user permissions, which is important for a bigger company that wants to control their employee’s access to specific parts of the software and monitor audit logs.
+These enterprise-level accounting solutions can also allow for multiple users with user permissions, which is important for a bigger company that wants to control its employees’ access to specific software parts and monitor audit logs.

 Features of Enterprise Accounting Software